 Cathy Wilsonhas been teaching in Montessori schools for 17 years.
 The past 14 years have been at Wa Ora Montessori School, where she is the Assistant Principal of the preschool which has a playgroup and three 3 – 6 year classes.
 During her time teaching she has completed a B.Ed in early childhood, a NZ Aperfield Montessori Teaching Diploma and, in 2010 she completed an Association Montessori Internationale (AMI)Teaching Diploma in Thailand.
 In 2010 Cathy was fortunate also to be part of the Working Party for the Early Childhood Council (ECC) reviewing of ‘The Blue Book’ for registration purposes, presenting a workshop on it both in 2011 and 2012 at the ECC conference.
 In 2011 she ran two workshops for Montessori Aotearoa New Zealand (MANZ) with a co-worker on ‘Motives of Activity’.
 Tutoring for Aperfield allows her to assist others in their learning of Montessori about which she is exceedingly passionate.

 Lynda Wilson.
 I discovered Montessori while doing my O.E. in Europe.
 I undertook my Montessori training at the London Montessori Centre (now M.C.I.) in the early 1990’s and went on to work in a variety of Montessori and non-Montessori centre’s in England and in Luxembourg.
 Returning to New Zealand I worked at Waikanae Montessori Preschool and studied at Victoria University for my Degree in Early Childhood Education then started towards a Master’s Degree with a Postgraduate Certificate in Education and Professional Development.
 I just love working in Montessori environments and enjoy sharing this passion with others by offering professional development to local Montessori centres.
-I still live in Waikanae with my crazy cat Bella and old frail rabbit Sweep and travel when I get the chance.
+I now live in Dunedin with my crazy cat Bella and old frail rabbit Sweep and travel when I get the chance.